imperialnolini/photoplate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of photoplate is to customize stargazer::stargazer() regression tables for inclusion in LaTeX documents.
+The goal of the R photoplate package is to customize stargazer::stargazer() regression tables for inclusion in LaTeX documents.
 The example below illustrates the functionality of the package.

 Until the later 1980s, astronomers used glass photographic plates to record their observations.
 These plates made it possible for them to